Adderall Use in Pregnancy and Breastfeeding: Facts and Recommendations

 Should Pregnant Women Use Adderall?

-Can you take Adderall while pregnant?
+Can one take Adderall while pregnant?

 US FDA (Food and Drug Administration) labels the substance as a category C drug.
 It means there haven’t been enough human studies to confirm the drug’s harm on the fetus during pregnancy.
 Clinical studies conducted on humans are lacking for obvious reasons – risks associated with fetal harm throughout the pregnancy stages.
 However, those who involved in Adderall abuse on college campuses since young years are more likely to suffer from side effects in pregnancy than those taking medication as prescribed for treatment purposes.

-Is Adderall bad for you and your baby?
+Is Adderall bad for mother and babybaby?

 There have been multiple animal studies which have shown it can have an adverse effect on the fetus during pregnancy in mice models, but it is important to remember these studies aren’t necessarily predictive of human reactions.
 In short, use of Adderall during pregnancy has not been proven safe.
 Still, as a category C drug, its potential benefits could prevail and warrant use in pregnancy.